Danielle Page; A Bronze Medal Olympian!

 Riley Lupfer

-Maddie has signed in France with Limoges for the ’25-26 season!
+Riley has signed in the Asutralia with Nunawading for the 2026 NBL1 season!

-Ajulu has signed with Imortal in Portugal for the ’25-‘26 season!
+Jade has signed with Trieste in Italy for the remainder of the 2025-26 season!

 Katie Shumate

-Katie has signed with Syntainics MBC in Germany for the 2025-26 season!
+Katie has signed with Syntainics MBC in Germany for the 2025-26 season & Waverly in the NBL1 in Australia!

 Jessie Edwards